wein.plus

 Myanmar

-Known until 1989 as Burma or Burma, this state in Southeast Asia with its capital Naypyidaw borders counterclockwise on Thailand, Laos, China, India, Bangladesh and the Bay of Bengal.
-The tropical climate lies within the sphere of influence of the Indian monsoon.
-There are three seasons with a rainy season characterised by high humidity from late May to mid-October, a cool season from late November to late February and a hot season in the months of March to May.
-Of the grapes grown, mainly sultanas and table grapes are produced.
-Viticulture is also practised on a small scale.
-On the slopes of Inle Lake, in southern Shan State, lies Red Mountain Estate and a little further north, west of the town of Taunggyi at 1,300 metres above sea level on the southern foothills of the Himalayas is Myanmar Vineyard.
-The vineyards cover a total of 70 hectares; the grape variety list in 2016:
+The tropical climate is influenced by the Indian monsoon.
+There are three seasons with a rainy season characterised by high humidity from the end of May to mid-October, a cool season from the end of November to the end of February and a hot season from March to May.
+The main crops are sultanas and table grapes.
+Viticulture is also practised on a small scale, with vineyards covering around 70 hectares.
+The Red Mountain Estate is located on the slopes of Inle Lake in southern Shan State, while Myanmar Vineyard is located a little further north, west of the town of Taunggyi at 1,300 metres above sea level on the southern foothills of the Himalayas.
+The grape variety chart (Kym Anderson Kym):

 Voices of our members